Bohdan-Tereta/auto-approve-action-by-reviewer-name/README.md

 **Name:** `hmarr/auto-approve-action`

-Automatically approve GitHub pull requests.
+Automatically approve GitHub pull requests if requested reviewers has a name of the team passed in 'reviewer' parameter

 **Important:** use v2 or later, as v1 was designed for the initial GitHub Actions beta, and no longer works.